tvsnarayana/tech-interview-handbook/non-technical-tips/behavioural.md

 - Tell me about a challenge you faced recently in your role.
 How did you tackle it?
 What was the outcome?
 - Where do you want to be in five years?
 - Tell me about a time you needed information from someone who wasn’t responsive.
 What did you do?

+## Palantir

+- How do you deal with difficult coworkers?
+Think about specific instances where you resolved conflicts.
+- How did you win over the difficult employees?
+- Tell me about an analytical problem that you have worked on in the past.
+- What are your three strengths and three weaknesses?
+- If you were in charge of picking projects for Palantir, what problem would you try to solve?
+- **What is something 90% of people disagree with you about?**
+- What are some of the best and worse things about your current company?
+- **What is broken around you?**
+- What would your manager say about you?
+- Describe Palantir to your grandmother.
+- Teach me something you've learned?
+- Tell me a time when you predicted something?
+- If your supervisors were to rate you on a scale of 1-10 what would they rate you?
+- What was the most fun thing you did recently?
+- Tell me the story of how you became who you are today and what made you apply to Palantir.

 ## Slack